 Castor oil shampoos might be an option for those who don't want to mess around with using the oil on their hair.
 Keep in mind shampoos may contain many other ingredients too.
 Whether these other ingredients add anything to “hair growing effects” of the product, I cannot say.

 Is Castor Oil + Coconut Oil Better?

 Castor Oil Side Effects

 Massaging the oil into the scalp would probably have little side effects in most people.
 Other than it may be smelling bad, it appears to be safe.
 Here are a few things to consider when using castor oil.

-I don't know how common castor oil allergies are, so just in case this happens in others, for those who have not used it before, it may be wise to rub a small amount on to the skin for a few days to see if you personally have any negative reaction to it.
+- I don't know how common castor oil allergies are, so just in case, it may be wise to rub a small amount on to the skin for a few days to see if you personally have any negative reaction to it.

 Some may have heard that the castor bean is the source of ricin, a deadly poison.
 While this is true, there is no ricin in castor oil.

 If anyone has any thoughts or tips on how to use castor oil best, leave a comment below.

 Does Castor Oil Work?

 I have no idea of it works or not.
-Given that several people have told me castor oil was helping their hair growth, I was disappointed to see no human clinical trials to confirm or deny this.
-Is that because you can't patent castor oil?
+Given that several people have told me castor oil was helping their hair growth, I was disappointed to see no human clinical evidence to confirm or deny this.
+Is this because you can't patent castor oil?
 Maybe.
 Either way, to know for sure, it will take human clinical research.
 The good news for those who want to try this is the oil isn't expensive.